 The differences between the photos – taken less than a year apart from one another – are obvious.
 James Fetzer expects you to believe that all of these changes were made in an abandoned school and documented by an on-going school newsletter.
 All while they neglected to update their website… or something.

-Well-known children’s author Patricia Polacco visited Sandy Hook on September 15th, 2011 to speak with and read to the school’s students:
+Well-known children’s author Patricia Polacco visited Sandy Hook on September 15th, 2011 to speak with and read to all of the school’s students.

 Mrs. Polacco’s visit is corroborated by the September 8th, 2011 edition of “The Sandy Hook Connection” (created on September 8th, 2011)…

 …as well as the September 23rd, 2011 edition of The Newtown Bee.
 Much like the holiday chorus rehearsal shown above, photos from the article can still be found on their website: